sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/remoteAccessSSHVNCPiConnect.md

 ## Using SSH or VNC (more advanced)

-As well as using eduroam it is also possible to use a wired connection to connect to your PI.
+As well as using eduroam it is also possible to use a wired connection to connect to your Raspberry PI.

 In this setup a simple router is used to provide connectivity between the PI and the PC.

    ![alt text](../docs/images/pcVNC2.png "Figure pcVNC2.png")

-If the PI's Ethernet port is connected to a router, the Pi will use DHCP to obtain an IP address which will allow other devices to communicate with it.
+If the PI's Ethernet port is connected to a router, the Pi will use DHCP to obtain an IP address from the router which will allow other devices to communicate with it.

 The only problem with this configuration is that the Pi will prefer the Ethernet eth0 port to the Wlan0 (wifi) port as the default route.